ljpetkovic/OCR-cat/eval_txt/README.md

 5. check the number of opening/closing tags;
 6. check the opening/closing tags' order;
 7. correct the tags if needed;
-8. indicate the cases which manual intervention is needed;
+8. indicate the cases in which manual intervention is needed;
 9. output the results.